fvilmos/gesture_detector/README.md

 </tr>
 </h1>
 </table>
-If all vent good, the new values are stored in labels file, and the application will close automatically.
+If all went well, the new values are stored in the labels file, and the application will close automatically.

 ### Future work

-Implement validation funtion and detection accuracy for fine tunings.
+Implement validation function and detection accuracy for fine tunings.

 ## Resources